IngramCapa/bank_tech_test/README.md

 The main takeaway is to always use irb for testing first, rather than jump straight to rspec test-writing.

 Next steps:
-- fix irb error as presented above and related rspec tests;
 - add amount validation method to withdrawal and deposit methods;